 - Intel Z590: Premium Chipset – but only CPU lanes conform to PCIe V4.0

-- Intel B560: A mid range chipset with only CPU lanes conforming to PCIe 4.0.
+- Intel B560: A mid-range chipset with only CPU lanes doing PCIe 4.0.

 The following 600 series offers the LGA1700 socket for 12th Gen Intel CPUs:

-The only Intel chipset that currently supports PCIe 4.0 across both chipset and CPU lanes is the Z690 chipset released in Q4 2021.
+The only Intel chipset currently supporting PCIe 4.0 across both chipset and CPU lanes is the Z690 chipset, released in Q4 2021.

-The PCIe Version of the Component and of the Slot it Plugs Into Should Match IDEALLY
+The PCIe Version of the Component and the Slot it Plugs Into Should Match IDEALLY.

-The PCIe interface is backwards and forward compatible.
-Meaning, an older device can plug into a slot conforming to a newer version and vice versa.
+The PCIe interface is backward and forward-compatible.
+An older device can plug into a slot conforming to a newer version and vice versa.

-However, there are caveats to this, particularly issues regarding performance bottlenecks or underutilization.
+However, there are caveats, particularly issues regarding performance bottlenecks or underutilization.

-For instance, as mentioned earlier, if you were to install a newer PCIe Gen 4 NVMe SSD that has a typical transfer rate of about 5500MB/s on a PCIe 3.0 slot, then its transfer speed can reduce to half as much!
+For instance, as mentioned earlier, if you were to install a newer PCIe Gen 4 NVMe SSD with a typical transfer rate of about 5500MB/s on a PCIe 3.0 slot, then its transfer speed can reduce to half as much!

-Similarly, if you were to install a high end PCIe 4.0 graphics card on an PCIe 3.0 x16 slot, you may experience reduced performance.
+Similarly, if you were to install a high-end PCIe 4.0 graphics card on a PCIe 3.0 x16 slot, you may experience reduced performance.

 Image: PudgetSystems.com.
 Comparison of how RTX 3090 (PCIe 4.0 device) and Titan RTX (PCIe 3.0 device) perform on different PCIe generations.
-A significant impact can be seen on performance in DaVinci Resolve (video editing software) when using the cards in older PCIe slots.
+A significant impact can be seen on DaVinci Resolve’s (video editing software) performance when using the cards in older PCIe slots.

-Alternatively, if you install an older device on a slot conforming to a newer PCIe generation, the installed card will NOT receive any kind of performance boost.
-That way you would have underutilized an otherwise powerful slot.
+Alternatively, if you install an older device on a slot conforming to a newer PCIe generation, the installed card will NOT receive any performance boost.
+That way, you would have underutilized an otherwise mighty space.